Pitru Paksha 2025

 bell iconShare

 Pitru Paksha period starts after the Anant Chaturdashi.
 It is also known as Shraad, and it lasts for 16 days.
-This year the festival will be celebrated from 17th September to 2nd October.
-This period is extremely important for the Hindus in the country as it is a period when they pay their respects to their ancestors.
+This year the festival will be started from 7th September 2025, Sunday to 21st September 2025, Sunday, This period is extremely important for the Hindus in the country as it is a period when they pay their respects to their ancestors.

 bell icon Pitru Paksha Muhuratbell icon